morskyjezek/si676-2025-activities/_posts/2025-10-02-assignment-1b-omeka-s-content.md

 Your task is to restructure all of this into a format that allows you to load it into Omeka S, then republish it on the new Omeka site you created.
 Each item should publish on its own page and look something like [this sample page][sample-item-page].

+## Written Reflection

+The final component of the Assignment 1 is to write a short reflection (300-500 words) about the process of collecting the collection items, and the difference between working with a serverless site (in this case, CollectionBuilder) and the sites on the server you're maintaining (in this case, your Omeka S installation).
+While you do not have to answer each question, please use the following questions to guide your reflection:

+- What perspective on open source software does this give you?
+Have you changed any of your thoughts about the pros and cons of open source software?
+- What steps were the easiest or most difficult?
+What was most confusing, or most clear?
+- Given the work involved, how satisfied are your sites as they stand so far?
+- If you have previously used Omeka (as a Software as a Service model), how do you feel about it now that you have had to set everything up (more like a Platform as a Service)?

 ## Deliverables